Vincent Rogers: Basin-Wide Fish Assessment and Community Coordination Fellow

 Mary Sketch: Community and Forest Restoration Fellow

-Mary holds a degree in Environmental Studies from Brown University.
-A native of North Carolina, she grew up wandering the pine forests of her area, quickly falling in love with forestry and land management.
-Her interest lies at the intersection of communities and resources.
-She fell in love with community-based conservation through a field semester in Northwestern Montana and continued to pursue this passion at Brown.
-As a Sierra Fellow, Mary worked with Calaveras Healthy Impact Product Solutions to help with forest restoration efforts across the region.
-She helped with community outreach and recovery, and worked with landowners and environmental collaboratives to create triple-bottom-line focused plans and contracts.
-In her free time Mary loves running, hiking, and cooking.
-Mary is now pursing graduate school.
+Mary grew up wandering the pine forests of North Carolina, where she fell in love with forestry and land management.
+She became passionate about community-based conservation through a field semester in Northwestern Montana and continued to pursue this passion at Brown, where she earned a B.S. in Environmental Studies.
+As a Sierra Fellow, Mary continued this focus by working with Calaveras Healthy Impact Product Solutions to help with forest restoration efforts across the region, community outreach and recovery in the wake of the 2015 Butte Fire, and working with landowners and environmental collaboratives to create triple-bottom-line focused plans and contracts.
+Mary is currently pursing a graduate degree at Virgina Tech studying conservation behavior on working lands in the West.
 Read more about Mary’s Fellowship.

 Robert Zellers: Bioenergy Fellow